The following essay is based on my medical research to understand my experience with this personal health condition.

 It’s always important to see your doctor first to rule out other conditions.

-One warning before we start: if you have a perforated eardrum, this method should not be used.
-If you have an earache or low-grade fever, or if you experience vertigo (dizziness), you may have a more serious problem and you should see your doctor for proper treatment.
+If you have a perforated eardrum, you should not use this method.
+If you have an earache or low-grade fever, or experience vertigo (dizziness), you may have a more severe problem, and you should see your doctor for proper treatment.

 How I Got Impacted Earwax

-I always thought I was doing the right thing carefully drying my ears with cotton swabs after taking a shower.
+I always thought I was doing the right thing, carefully drying my ears with cotton swabs after taking a shower.
 I was always careful to avoid going in too far with the swabs.
 I knew not to touch the eardrum.
 I’ve done this all my adult life.

 Now, in my mid-60s, I suddenly had a problem with impacted earwax in my left ear.
-Evidently, I was pushing the wax in deeper and deeper over time.
+Evidently, I was pushing the wax deeper and deeper over time.